-A painting that used to hang in the halls of Knox College at the University of Toronto was the inspiration for the painting described in this excised excerpt from Sabra the Astonishing.
-It depicted the scene wherein an Angel of the Lord tells the women who have come to Christ’s tomb to wash His body for burial, ” He is not here.
-He is risen,” and points in the direction of the canvas’s upper right hand corner where two pierced feet preposterously dangle.
-I always wanted to add a coda to that statement, like, “See, you just missed Him,” or, “He went that-a way.”
+A painting that used to hang in the halls of Knox College at the University of Toronto was the inspiration for the painting described in this excised excerpt from my unpublished novel The Virgin of Bright Leaf.
+It depicted the scene wherein an Angel of the Lord tells the women who have come to Christ's tomb to wash His body for burial, " He is not here.
+He is risen," and points in the direction of the canvas's upper right hand corner where two pierced feet preposterously dangle.
+I always wanted to add a coda to that statement, like, "See, you just missed Him," or, "He went that-a way."

-I observed in an earlier blog post, You Can’t Go Home Again, that one of the reasons I had trouble abandoning this novel is that it is the only work of mine to take place in the Piedmont country of North Carolina, my birthplace and childhood home.
+I observed in an earlier blog post, You Can't Go Home Again, that one of the reasons I had trouble abandoning this novel is that it is the only work of mine to take place in the Piedmont country of North Carolina, my birthplace and childhood home.
 Walking away from it is like closing a door.
 It is a death.
-But I have also come to realize that Sabra the Astonishing stands as my ode to Catholicism, with which (as I laid out in Why I Became a Catholic), I have a complicated relationship.
+But I have also come to realize that The Virgin of Bright Leaf stands as my ode to Catholicism, with which (as I laid out in Why I Became a Catholic), I have a complicated relationship.

 Up the front stairs, down the hall, was Lorenzo Da Silvio’s studio, a long rectangular room illuminated by two skylights.
 It was all but empty.
 A cabinet in which tubes of oil paint, brushes, glass jars, and other implements of his trade were stored, an easel on which a large canvas was set, a small refrigerator in which crusts of cheese mouldered, and an overstuffed armchair — in these items did the room’s furnishings consist.
 Now Da Silvio perched on the chair’s arm and contemplated the work in progress.